plausible/docs/docs/guided-tour.md

 By clicking on the number of "**current visitors**" (defined as those that visited the site in the last 5 minutes) or by selecting "**Realtime**" in the date picker in the top right, you can see the realtime dashboard that tells you what's happening on your site live in that moment.

 The realtime dashboard also includes a pageview graph for the last 30 minutes.
-It is updated every 30 seconds so you don’t have to refresh it to stay up to date.
+It's updated every 30 seconds so you don’t have to refresh it to stay up to date.

 :::note
 Click on your site name in the top left side of your dashboard.
 It allows you to select "[Site Settings](website-settings.md)" in the dropdown menu but also switch to a different site you have added to your Plausible account.